 Frequently Asked Questions

-What is Flesch Kincaid
+What is Flesch Kincaid Level?

-It was developed by the US Navy who worked with the Flesch Reading Ease.
+It was developed by the US Navy and worked with the Flesch Reading Ease.
 Previously, the Flesch Reading Ease score had to be converted via a table to translate to the reading grade level.
 The amended version was developed in the 1970s to make it easier to use.
 The Navy utilized it for their technical manuals used in training.

 Now it’s used for a much wider variety of applications.
 If a text has a Flesch Kincaid level of 8, this means the reader needs a grade 8 level of reading or above to understand it.
 Even if they’re an advanced reader, it means the content is less time-consuming to read.